tabularelf/doc-files/2.0.0/canvas-get.md

 |---|---|---|
 |`N/A`|||

-Returns whether depth is enabled or not.
+Returns whether depth is disabled or not.